angular-es/AngularComunities/aio-x/content/guide/workspace-config.en.md

 <code-example language="json">

 "projects": {
 "app_name": {
 ...
 }
 ...
 }

 </code-example>

-Each additional app that you create with `ng generate application` has a corresponding end-to-end test project, with its own configuration section.
 When you create a library project with `ng generate library`, the library project is also added to the `projects` section.

 <div class="alert is-helpful">

 Note that the `projects` section of the configuration file does not correspond exactly to the workspace file structure.
 * The initial app created by `ng new` is at the top level of the workspace file structure.
 * Additional applications and libraries go into a `projects` folder in the workspace.

 For more information, see [Workspace and project file structure](guide/file-structure).

 </div>

-## Strict mode

-When you create new workspaces and projects, you have the option to use Angular's strict mode, which can help you write better, more maintainable code.
-For more information, see [Strict mode](/guide/strict-mode).

 ## Project configuration options